Muizzahmed786/web_dev_tasks/README.md

 # web-dev-tasks
-This contains all the tasks that are being done
+This contains all the tasks that are being done during the bootcamp